ch-wells/School_District_Analysis/README.md

 ![](Resources/DistrictSummary_woTHS.png)

 ### How is the school summary affected?
-Similarly, THS's statistics did not change signifiantly.
+Similarly, THS's statistics were also affected.

 #### School summary with THS 9th graders
 ![](Resources/school_summary_with_THS9.png)